bxdoan/bxdoan/README.md

 <div align="center">

-> Two roads diverged in a wood, and I—I took the one less traveled by, And that has made all the difference.
+> Life and death are like light and shadow.
+They’re both always there.
+But people don’t like thinking about death, so subconsciously, they always look away from it.

-> — Robert Frost —
+> — Yato —

 </div>